Creatine HCl vs. Monohydrate: Is There a New Gold Standard?

 Creatine Monohydrate vs. HCl: Which is the Best Creatine Supplement?

-Creatine monohydrate continues to be the most-studied sports supplement (literally), followed closely by none other than good ol' caffeine.
-While creatine HCl is arguably the best of the novel forms of creatine on the market, more research is needed before we can conclude that it should supplant creatine monohydrate as the "gold standard."
+Creatine monohydrate continues to be the most studied sports supplement (literally), followed closely by good ol' caffeine.
+While creatine HCl is arguably the best of the "novel forms" of creatine on the market, more research is needed before we conclude that it should supplant creatine monohydrate as the "gold standard" of creatine supplements.

 As noted earlier, most gym-goers and athletes interested in creatine supplementation should start by taking creatine monohydrate before diving into the deep end of the pool.
 Frankly, it's tough to go wrong with creatine monohydrate.